karschsp/band-names/BAND-NAMES.md

 * The Go-Betweens
 * The Good Times
 * The Grown Up Children
+* The Hard Code
 * The Half Days
 * The Half Ways
 * The Handfuls
 * The Hard Refresh
 * The Head First Slides
 * The Heavy Bags
+* The High-Class Hobos
 * The Human Computers
 * The Humdingers
 * The Independence